Western Animation: Shrek

 - He doesn't just find the flower, he wanders through a whole copse of them, complaining that his task would be infinitely easier if he could discern colornote , and he only brings back the right flower because he grabs one - any one - in a panic when he hears Shrek yell.
 The other characters don't even react weirdly, making it a relatively subtle sight gag.

 - Speak Now or Forever Hold Your Peace: Spoofed in the first movie.
-Shrek goes to interrupt the wedding of Fiona and Farquaad, but Donkey tells him he has to wait until the priest does his "speak now or forever hold your piece" bit before barging in and shouting "I object!".
-On further investigation, they find they missed that part, so Shrek barges in anyway, just in time to create an Almost Kiss.
+Shrek goes to interrupt the wedding of Fiona and Farquaad, but Donkey, suggests him to wait for the priest to say his "speak now or forever hold your peace" bit before before barging in and shouting "I object!".
+On further investigation, they find they missed that part, so Shrek barges in anyway.

 - Standard Female Grab Area: After showing impeccable fighting skills early in the movie, Fiona can only call helplessly for Shrek when grabbed this way at her wedding.
 Granted, Farquaad does eventually put a knife to her throat but only after 20 seconds or so of her doing nothing while Shrek, who is also grabbed, actually fights back.